On Relative Cumulative Residual Information Measure and Its Applications: Data Analysis

-Table 8 shows that the disparity between the pairs of pass bands are consistent, while considering the object Gaia DR3 4111834567779557376.
 Table 9 gives the values of Bias and MSE of RCRI, which have been evaluated using 10,000 bootstrap samples of size $n = 50$ for the pairs when $\alpha=\beta=1$.
 The bandwidth was calculated using Silverman's thumb rule .

 The RCRI value of the pass band BP from the Gaia DR3 4111834567779557376 and pass band G from the Gaia DR3 5090605830056251776 was calculated and it was found to be $5.045$, for $\alpha=\beta=1$ when the value of beta was increased ie when $\alpha=1, \beta=3$ the RCRI of the same was 3.2209, also when $\alpha= 1, \beta=5$ was considered the value was 2.3655.
 The RCRI values for the pairs (G, BP), (G, RP), and (BP, RP) of Gaia DR3 4111834567779557376 are 3.6356, 3.3542, and 3.3542, respectively, indicating that the relative cumulative residual information measures for these pass band pairs are similar.
 This suggests that the G, BP, and RP pass bands exhibit comparable levels of information or magnitude when analyzed pairwise within the same object.
 However, when comparing pass bands between different objects, specifically Gaia DR3 4111834567779557376 and Gaia DR3 5090605830056251776, the RCRI value (5.045) is significantly larger than the values for pairs within the same object.
 This higher value reflects a greater disparity or difference in magnitude between the pass bands of different objects, compared to the smaller and more consistent differences observed within the same object.